dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 Well, pretty much you have `doc`, which is (of course) your document itself.
 But you also have a `_source` object, which corresponds to the source of your document (this one is slower than the `doc` object).

-The down side of using scripts in aggregations is that we can end up with a bunch of Java (Groovy) code that we have to take care.
-You can store your scripts your scripts in elasticsearch and just reference them, but you need to be careful with it and treat it well.
+The downside of using scripts in aggregations is that we can end up with a bunch of Java (Groovy) code that we have to take care of.
+You can store your scripts in elasticsearch and just reference them, but you need to be careful with it and treat it well.

 ## Nested Aggregations